by Nebula Haze

 The biggest factors when it comes to cannabis potency are…

-It gives you a head rush; I almost had to put a warning on it!
+They can give you a head rush; I almost had to put a warning on it

 2.)
 Harvested Too Early

 Cannabis buds are not potent when they first grow in and need time to mature before they’re ready to harvest.
 Not only that, buds harvested too early are more likely to give you headaches or racing thoughts.
-It’s common for new growers to harvest their plants too early, and as a result, their buds will not be as strong as they could have been, or have unwanted side effects.
+It’s common for new growers to harvest their plants too early and end up with buds that are weak or produce unwanted side effects.

-This bud was harvested too early, and as a result, the mental and physical effects were very weak!
+This bud was harvested too early, and as a result, the mental and physical effects were weak

 When a plant doesn’t get strong light levels during the flowering stage, it can result in small, airy buds that don’t have a strong effect.

-After buds have been slow-dried, they should be put in airtight jars that are “burped” daily for at least 2 weeks.
-This process of storing newly dried bud in an airtight container while giving them periodic bursts of fresh air is called “curing”.
+After buds have been dried, it’s time for curing.
+The buds are put in airtight jars that get “burped” daily for 2+ weeks.
+This process of storing newly dried bud in an airtight container while giving them periodic bursts of fresh air is known as “curing”.

 Put freshly dried or “green” buds in glass mason jars to improve their quality over time.
 Make sure buds feel dry (they shouldn’t feel moist)

 6.)
 Very Seedy Bud (Was Pollinated)

-If your buds are exposed to pollen (either from a male plant or a hermie plant), then it can develop seeds in your buds.
-A few seeds aren’t going to have much effect on the overall potency of your buds, but very seedy bud that’s been heavily pollinated often produces weak effects.
-Although the exact reason is unknown, it’s likely the plant simply puts more energy into making seeds than producing trichomes.
+Seeds start growing when buds get exposed to pollen (either from a male plant or a hermie) in the flowering stage.
+A few seeds don’t have much effect on potency, but a very seedy bud that’s been heavily pollinated often produces weak effects.
+Although the exact reason is unknown, it’s likely the plant simply puts more energy into making seeds than producing trichomes/cannabinoids.

 Learn what you need to know about male and hermie plants pollinating your female plants.

 This is an example of a pollinated marijuana bud with a seed exposed.
 Buds with a lot of seeds tend to be weaker.

 There are dozens if not hundreds of compounds in cannabis (some of the most common are cannabinoids and terpenes) that each change the overall effects of the bud.
 This means there’s more to potency than just strong vs weak.
 Different strains and buds have different effects.